-14496-12, we will use "box" interchangeably with "atom".
+The video extended usage extension is a QuickTime File Format atom [QTFF], which is the same as Box in ISO/IEC 14496-12 [ISOBMFF].
+As we use the bitstream syntax from ISO/IEC 14496-12, we use box interchangeably with atom.
 References to ImageDescription for QTFF are also interchangeable with references to the ISO 14496-12 VisualSampleEntry.

-The video extended usage box is held in a VideoExtendedUsageBox and has the ISO Box box type of 'vexu', for video extended usage.
+The video extended usage box is held in a VideoExtendedUsageBox and has the ISO box type of 'vexu', for video extended usage.